11 Best Feedback Buttons in 2026: Guide and Comparison

 What is a feedback button?

-Website feedback buttons are small, unobtrusive forms that collect feedback on websites and apps.
+Website feedback buttons are small, unobtrusive widgets that collect feedback on websites and web apps.

 Development agencies and in-house dev teams use them to gather feedback from visitors, beta testers, and clients.